 We are a group of professionals with decades of experience in engineering, science, technology and services.
 Our staff has been involved in building space missions, astronomical and environmental observatories, medical instrumentation, micro-electronics, geospatial technologies, drones, web and cloud architectures, science, big data, and launch and commercialization of high tech products.
 Our solutions are based in sound system engineering principles that ensure the highest quality of our products at the most affordable price.

 Javier is a seasoned executive that brings together a unique combination of science, engineering and management.
 He has a sound experience in the design and construction of space instrumentation (SMOS, Envisat), space missions (Planck, Solar Orbiter), ground based astronomical observatories (ALMA, ELT) and the largest environmental observatory (NEON).
 His experience at the European Space Agency with soil moisture and ocean salinity fostered the original ideas behind divirod.
+Javier holds a PhD Summa Cum Laude in electromagnetic measurements from the Technical University of Delft, The Netherlands.

 Rick served in engineering and business leadership positions in the U.S. Navy, large commercial firms, and leading-‐edge technology startups.
 His 28 years of commercial experience include leading Sun Microsystems Internet Marketing and Development Group, Vice President for mergers and acquisitions at General Electric, and COO and CEO positions with multiple technology startups.
 Rick has 30 years of total military service.
 He has advised to the 4-star level on next generation networking, control, and weapon system technology issues.
 Rick has over 2,000 flight hours in commercial and military high performance aircraft, and is a graduate of the Navy’s Fighter Weapons School (TOPGUN).